playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 }
 ---

 Despite our best efforts, bugs will find their way into our applications.
-Unfortunately, we can't simply ignore them or else the user experience suffers greatly.
+Unfortunately, we can't simply ignore them, or the user experience suffers greatly.

 Take the following code: